ccapeng/programming/topic-string.md

 # String

-Some of the basic string methods you must famililar with in your programming languages.
+Some of the basic string methods you must familiar with in your programming languages.

 * Position, Index, Search
   * Beginning of character.